goenning/kubedir/README.md

 # Kubedir is a directory for all things Kubernetes.

-Visit https://kubedir.com to see the directory.
+Visit https://kubedir.com to see it live.

-We value quality over quantity.
+The goal of this site is to become a guide for those searching for tooling around Kubernetes.
+It's not a simple list of tools, it's a comprehensive list of features and comparison between all different options.

-This is a work in progress.
-Please contribute!
+> This is still work in progress.
+Please feel free to contribute!

 ### Roadmap